 10 facts all pie lovers should learn for British Pie Week

-In case you weren’t aware, this week (March 5th-11th) is British Pie Week, which means you’re officially allowed to scoff as much pastry based goodness as possible.
+In case you weren’t aware, this week (March 6 – 12 March) is British Pie Week, which effectively means that you’re officially allowed to scoff as much pastry based goodness as possible.
+GO WILD Y’ALL.

-Don’t worry that summer is on the horizon or that you’re going to have to get your kit off on the beach in a couple of months…go crazy, binge away.
-We promise that Quidblog isn’t watching.
+Don’t worry that summer is on the horizon or that you’re going to have to get your kit off on the beach in a couple of months…go crazy; binge away.
+We promise that Quidco Discover isn’t watching.

-As an added bonus, because we're always looking to give our readers a little extra, we run through ten interesting pie-related facts to help you impress your mates in the pub over the coming days.
+As an added bonus, because we’re always looking to give our readers a little extra, we’ve run through ten interesting pie-related facts that’ll help to impress your mates in the pub over the coming days.

-- While pie-style dishes are thought to have first appeared around 9500BC in the New Stone Age (that’s about 5000 years before man invented the wheel!), a more recognisable galette style wrap didn’t make the menu until the era of Pharoah Rameses II, who ruled from 1304 to 1237BC.
-It is believed the ancient Egyptians favoured wrapping honey in a cover of ground oats, wheat, rye or barley, which sounds pretty tasty…although given their propensity for removing organs from the body as part of the mummification process you’d have thought steak and kidney might have made an appearance.
+1. While pie-style dishes are thought to have first appeared around 9500BC in the New Stone Age (that’s about 5000 years before man invented the wheel!) (in other words: it’s a really long time ago), a more recognisable galette style wrap didn’t make the menu until the era of Pharoah Rameses II, who ruled from 1304 to 1237BC.
+It is believed the ancient Egyptians favoured wrapping honey in a cover of ground oats, wheat, rye or barley, and we must admit this does sounds pretty tasty.
+However, given their propensity for removing organs from the body as part of the mummification process you’d have thought steak and kidney might well have made an appearance.

-- The first reference to ‘pyes’ as a food item appeared in England (albeit in Latin) as early as the 12th century although it wasn’t until the 14th century that the term caught on with literary greats Geoffrey Chaucer – in his Canterbury Tales – and William Shakespeare both mentioning them.
+4. The first reference to ‘pyes’ as a food item appeared in England (albeit in Latin) as early as the 12th century, although it wasn’t until the 14th century that the term caught on with literary greats Geoffrey Chaucer – in his Canterbury Tales – and William Shakespeare both mentioning them.

-- There are few things as American as apple pie, as the saying goes, but like much of America's pie tradition, the original apple pie recipes came from England.
-The Pilgrims brought their pie-making skills, along with the apple seeds to America.
+8. There are few things as American as apple pie, as the saying goes, but like much of America’s pie tradition, the original apple pie recipes came from England.
+The Pilgrims brought their pie-making skills along with the apple seeds to America.
 As the popularity of apple pie spread throughout the nation, the phrase grew to symbolize American prosperity.

-- Thanks to European ‘protected designation of origins laws’ only pies made within a certain distance of the village of Melton are allowed to carry the Melton Mowbray label on their pork pies.
+1o.
+Thanks to European ‘protected designation of origins laws’ only pies made within a certain distance of the village of Melton are allowed to carry the Melton Mowbray label on their pork pies.
 A very popular picnic snack, the sale of pork pies makes up £145 million of a £1 billion pie industry which exists in the UK.
+That is a lot of pies.